RonenNess/GeonBit.UI/README.md

 - Added ```Clear()``` to UserInterface.
 - Provided public getter for the root panel.
 - Fixed DropDown and auto-anchoring while inside tabs panel.

+### 2.1.0.0

+- Added multicolor paragraphs and label to progress bars (Thanks MrCapitalG!).
+- Made the ```UserInterface``` no longer a static class, instead there's ```UserInterface.Active``` that holds the currently active interface.
+This is useful to switch between UI layouts completely.

 ## Credits